 - Talk to the child.
 Tell them that they are big now and they cannot wear the diapers anymore.
 They usually worry about accidents and nights.
 Tell them that you will give them pull ups for the night and that they need to not worry about accidents.Mummy and daddy love them and have faith in them.
 Give then confidence and praise.
 As often as possible and the more the better.

 - Make a chart.
 I wasn’t so sure of it working but was shocked when my son was trained in a week.
 All credit goes to Gina Ford.
 The chart doesn’t have to be fancy or anything. you can decorate it if you like and buy stickers or pins but all you need is something to mark their success.
 I took a piece of colored paper, ran seven lines on it for each day of the week and gave him one red dot to stick on it for every time he used his potty to pee and two for pooping.
 It worked like a charm!
 He was so eager to use the potty or at least just go sit on it to please me.
-See my routine chart for 3 year old here.
+See the star chart we used here.

 - When you go to the bathroom put the potty outside the door. 🙂 They always want to go the same time you go!